Skip to Content

 Charred trader joes pizza

 If you’re using a regular oven, I highly recommend you buy either a pizza stone or pizza steel to create a very hot surface to crisp the bottom of your pizza.
-Since regular ovens don’t get as hot as pizza ovens, using a pizza stone allows the bottom to crisp up very nicely.
+Since regular ovens don’t get as hot as pizza ovens (typically topping out at 500 degrees F), using a pizza stone allows the bottom to crisp up very nicely.

-However, you don’t even need a pizza stone!
-If you have absolutely no equipment, you can use a baking sheet to achieve a wonderful result.
+However, you don’t even need a pizza stone to make delicious pizza.
+If you have no special equipment, you can use a baking sheet to achieve a wonderful result.

 Flip a baking sheet upside down, then place another baking sheet on the rack directly above it.
-This will create a ton of heat between the 2 baking sheets, giving you a perfect surface to bake your pizza.
+It will get extremely hot between the 2 baking sheets, giving you a perfect surface to bake your pizza.

 Pizza on baking sheet

-Crank the heat as high as possible (usually 500 to 525 degrees F) and let your oven preheat for 45 minutes to 1 hour.
-Preheating is extremely important to get your surface as hot as possible!
+Crank the heat on your oven as high as possible (usually 500 to 525 degrees F) and let your oven preheat for 45 minutes to 1 hour.
+Preheating is extremely important to get your surface as hot as possible.
 Without preheating, the top of your crust will cook much faster than the bottom, leading to a much flatter (and often overcooked) result.

 Yes, your kitchen might get pretty hot in this time, but it’s worth it!